 Government clampdowns – inevitable government tightening of rules has seen many RTOs go out of business and RTO staff redundancies.

 Why aren't we an RTO?

-· We don’t want our participants funded by an overly generous government scheme prone to being pulled back.
+- We don’t want our participants funded by a government scheme prone to being pulled back.

 Disclaimer: I am speaking from my own experience and observations of RTO’s.
 There are some diplomas I know little about (machine operating and personal training) and have little cross over with the short courses we provide at Excel Consulting.
 The same criticisms can also be made at the tertiary education sector.
 We should also acknowledge the Registered Training Organisations who do a great job.
 Who genuinely assist their students to meaningful employment.